DEVELOPING INSPIRED IDEAS

 The Protected Heart of Jihad

-O mankind! be careful of your Lord Who made you from a single soul, and made from it its mate, and spread abroad from those two many men and women.
+O mankind! be careful of your Lord Who made you from a single soul, and made from it its mate, and spread abroad from both of those so many men and women.
 And beware of GOD, by Whom you make demands of one another, and [be careful of] the wombs.
 Indeed AL-LAH has ever been a Watcher over you.
 [Q4:1]

 The passage above is the first verse in Suratin-Nisa, which in English might be translated as the Chapter of Women.
 There is no corresponding chapter for Men.
 Feminists might claim that this is yet another example of how men are regarded as ‘default’ or ‘normal’ humans, while the female sex is mentioned as the exception that diverges from or breaks the rule (of men).

 There are good grounds for such criticism in the Qur’an.
-Unspecified groups of people are automatically gendered grammatically as masculine, with a few rare exceptions.
+Unspecified groups of people are automatically gendered grammatically as masculine (such as you in the quotation above), with a few rare exceptions.
 The prophets and messengers are all male, and AL-LAH, Who has no gender, is nonetheless invariably treated as a masculine noun in sentences.

 Our duty to protect the wombs is one laid upon both men and women.
 It means many things simultaneously: